-We start the day from Phakding and cross the River to walk through tracts of blue pine and rhododendron forest that is very spectacular in the spring, when the flowers are in bloom.
-We cross the Dudh Kosi River at the end of Phakdingma staying on the east and west bank of the River, enjoy great views of the snow-capped peaks of Kusum Kanguru (6369m) and Thamserku (6623m).
+We start the day from Phakding and cross the River to walk through tracts of blue pine and rhododendron forest that is very spectacular in the spring when the flowers are in bloom.
+We cross the Dudh Kosi River at the end of Phakdingma staying on the east and west banks of the River and enjoying great views of the snow-capped peaks of Kusum Kanguru (6369m), and Thamserku (6623m).
 From here it is only a short walk to Monjo (2835m), where we arrive in time for lunch.
-Then, the walking gets a little tougher and includes a steep ascend to Namche Bazaar.
+Then, the walking gets a little tougher and includes a steep ascent to Namche Bazaar.
 It is a short walk to the entrance of the national park, where our permits are checked before we descend quite steeply to cross the Dudh Kosi to Jorsale (2805m).
 The trek continues upstream on generally flat terrain, crossing back to the right bank, to the confluence of the Bhote Kosi and Dudh Kosi Rivers.
-After crossing a large and stable suspension bridge high above the River we climb steeply to the village of Namche Bazaar.
-A slow and steady pace is recommended on this section of the climb and we are encouraged to make the most of the fantastic photographic opportunities as the peaks of Everest, Lhotse, Nuptse and Taweche come into view for the first time.
-You may notice you are travelling a little more slowly as the effects of altitude start to become apparent.
-Take your time on this path which is used by the local peoples as a ‘foot highway’ on this important trading route.
-At Namche we stay in a lodge in the heart of the village.
+After crossing a large and stable suspension bridge high above the river we climb steeply to the village of Namche Bazaar.
+A slow and steady pace is recommended on this section of the climb and we are encouraged to make the most of the fantastic photographic opportunities as the peaks of Everest, Lhotse, Nuptse, and Taweche come into view for the first time.
+You may notice you are traveling a little more slowly as the effects of altitude start to become apparent.
+Take your time on this path which is used by the local people as a ‘foot highway’ on this important trading route.
+At Namche, we stay in a lodge in the heart of the village.
 (6:30 hrs)

 Day 4 – Acclimatization Day in Namche Bazaar(3450m) :